2017 San Francisco 49ers season: Week 10: vs. New York Giants

 After starting the season 0–9, which was never recorded in team history, the Niners left the Cleveland Browns the only winless team in the NFL for 2017.
 This game also ended the possibility of the Niners becoming the second NFL team to go 0–16.
+This was also Kyle Shanahan’s first win as a head coach.

 Week 12: vs. Seattle Seahawks

+This game saw Jimmy Garoppolo's first play that resulted in a Touchdown pass to Louis Murphy Jr. The game also fall to 1–10 and 0–5 in the NFC West and resulted in their third straight season missing the playoffs and their 9th straight loss to Seattle since the 2013 NFC Championship.